poult-lab/daily-word/english_words_ learning.md

 04.boon [buːn]

 [noun] {~ (to/for sb)} The new software will **prove a boon** to Internet users."something that is very helpful and makes life easier for you"

-05.marble /ˈmɑː(r)bl/

-[n] a marble floor/sculpture.

-"a type of hard stone that is usually white and often has coloured lines in it.
-It can be polished and is used in building and for making statues, etc."

-06.singular /ˈsɪŋɡjələr/

-[n] The singular of ‘bacteria’ is ‘bacterium’."a form of a noun or verb that refers to one person or thing"

-[adj] landscape of singular beauty."very great or obvious" -outstanding-